 “It’s very believable,” said Army Reserve Staff Sgt.
 Chuck E. West, with the 320th Medical Company out of Greensboro, N.C.
 “I have two combat deployments, and I think this would be very beneficial because they have the ability to gradually expose Soldiers to more stressful situations.”

 “During a combat deployment, stressful and sometimes traumatic experiences are inevitable.
 But, as Soldiers, the common way to deal with this is to push it aside and drive on,” Higginbotham said.

-The “push it aside and drive on” aspect of soldiering is unique and contributes to the move into using virtual reality therapy.
+Page 2 of 2 - The “push it aside and drive on” aspect of soldiering is unique and contributes to the move into using virtual reality therapy.